Sound of Colors (film)

-Sound of Colors (地下鐵) is a 2003 Hong Kong romantic comedy film directed by Joe Ma.
+Sound of Colors (地下鐵) is a 2003 Hong Kong romantic comedy film directed by Joe Ma and starring Tony Leung and Miriam Yeung.
 It is an adaptation of the Taiwanese children's picture book of the same name by Jimmy Liao.

 Premise

 The film tells a story about friendship and love.
 There are no villains among the characters, only Ho Yuk-ming, the founder of a dating agency, has a complicated personality.
 He is overly proud and lies often, but he is still essentially a good person.